antfu-collective/vite-ssg/README.md

 ```
 </p></details>

-For the example of how to use a store with an initial state in a single page app,
+For an example on how to use a store with an initial state in a single page app,
 see [the single page example](./examples/single-page/src/main.ts).

 ### State Serialization

-Per default, the state is deserialized and serialized by using `JSON.stringify` and `JSON.parse`.
+By default, the state is deserialized and serialized by using `JSON.stringify` and `JSON.parse` respectively.
-If this approach works for you, you should definitely stick to it as it yields far better
+If this approach works for you, you should definitely stick to it as it yields far better performance.
-performance.

-You may use the option `transformState` in the `ViteSSGClientOptions` as displayed below.
+You may use the `transformState` option in the `ViteSSGClientOptions` options object as shown below.
 A valid approach besides `JSON.stringify` and `JSON.parse` is
 [`@nuxt/devalue`](https://github.com/nuxt-contrib/devalue) (which is used by Nuxt.js):